Corruption has been one of the hottest topics on the Brazilian agenda for the past few years for a number of reasons.

-President Temer has been at the centre of a corruption scandal involving alleged payment of bribes by the world’s largest meatpacking company, Brazilian JBS.
-President Temer was indicted on corruption-related allegations by the Chief Prosecutor of the Federal Public Prosecutor’s Office twice in three months.
-The first indictment was rejected by Congress (which has to approve the hearing of an indictment against the President) and the second was recently filed with the Supreme Federal Court.2
+President Temer has been at the centre of a corruption scandal involving alleged payment of bribes by the world's largest meatpacking company, Brazilian JBS.
+President Temer was indicted on corruption-related allegations by the Prosecutor General of the federal Public Prosecutor's Office twice in three months.
+Both indictments were rejected by Congress (which has to approve the hearing of an indictment against the President).
+The 2018 presidential elections in October are highly anticipated.

-This situation reflects the fact that although Brazil has one of the top 10 largest gross domestic revenues in the world as of 2016,4 it still ranks 79th out of 176 countries in Transparency International’s Corruption Perceptions Index.5
+This situation reflects the fact that although Brazil has one of the top 10 largest gross domestic revenues in the world as of 2017 (currently ranking eighth),3 it still ranks 96th out of 176 countries in Transparency International's Corruption Perceptions Index.4

 Against this backdrop, it is important to shed light on the main developments in anti-corruption matters in Brazil.